 pip install -r requirements.txt

-You will need a working knowledge of OpenCV Python to understand this code.
+You will need a working knowledge of OpenCV Python to understand the code.
 New to OpenCV?
-Here is a tutorial for beginners.
+Here is a list of specially crafted OpenCV tutorials for beginners.

 Ensure that you go through the explanation once before running the script to avoid errors.